naveengampala/Coding-Interview-Java/README.md

     - Construct a binary tree from inorder and postorder traversals
 - ### Heaps
 	- Convert max heap to min heap in linear time
+    - Find k’th largest element in an array